harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy.md

 1. Set up a [CD stage](docs/platform/pipelines/add-a-stage).
 2. In the stage, select **Advanced** in the stage settings.
-3. In **Failure Strategy**, review the default **All Errors** failure type and **Rollback Stage** as action, ,this should be fine if you want you can change the default failure strategy to handle errors differently.
+3. In **Failure Strategy**, review the default **All Errors** failure type and **Rollback Stage** as action.
+4. The default should be fine but you can change to handle different failure type with a different failure failure strategy.
 ![](./static/failure_strategy_all_errors_1.png)
-4. If you want to change, or add a new Strategy for a specific type of failure, click on **Select Failure Type**.
+5. If you want to change, or add a new Strategy for a specific type of failure, click on **Select Failure Type**.

 ## Visual Summary